In the quiet hills of Cocolamus, Juniata County, Pennsylvania my third great-granduncle John Varner was pulled into the path of destiny.

-From Harrisburg he went to Virginia where he and the rest of the conscripts met up with the 49th Pennsylvania Infantry gathered with the rest of the Army the Potomac as they embarked on the Overland Campaign with General Grant trying to put an end to the war.
+From thereArmy the Potomac as they embarked on the Overland Campaign with General Grant trying to put an end to the war.
 John would fight at some of the toughest and most horrific fights of the conflict.
 (See the "John Varner" map on the MAP page)

 He fought through the fires and confusion of the Wilderness.
-At Spotsylvania Courthouse he took part in Upton’s Charge and fought in the mud and the blood in terrifying hand to hand combat.
+At Spotsylvania Courthouse he took part in Upton’s Charge and fought in the rain, mud and the blood in terrifying hand to hand combat.

 At Petersburg he took part in the WW1 style trench warfare of the Siege.

 Many people pass his cemetery at Bunkertown in Juniata County where he and his wife Margeret’s headstones stand on a small rise of a hill overlooking the beautiful farmland around McAlisterville Pennsylvania, but little, if any, know his story.
-Unfortunately not only his story forgotten but his headstone is fractured and falling in disrepair.

 This scene is repeated over and over across this nation.
 The struggle of these men is forgotten to time and apathy.